 Inquiries may also be addressed to email@example.com

 What's Special about the Minor in History at NJIT?

 The Faculty and the courses!
 The Federated History Department of NJIT and Rutgers-Newark has more than twenty faculty members, many of them nationally and internationally recognized authorities in their fields.
 That means the department can offer courses in almost every time period, geographical location, and branch of history from the history of science and technology to ancient Greece and from contemporary America to the Far East.

 Is It Flexible Enough to Fit a Busy Schedule?

 Yes!
-NJIT and Rutgers-Newark offer dozens of history courses each year, and many are taught in the evening and on Saturday.
+NJIT and Rutgers-Newark offer dozens of history courses each year, at all times of the day and in the evening, too.